Time: 1730 EDT

 The STORMcasts shown here are intended for the students of UDHS's AGS and AES geoscience programs and are for educational/informational purposes only.
 They frequently combine scientific concepts along with a sense of humor that often pokes fun at our behavior during weather events.
 While intended to be informative, the STORMcasts should never be used to make life and death decisions during severe weather events.
 Follow the appropriate bulletins posted by the National Weather Service and local media outlets for appropriate actions during these events.

-School Day Effects for Thursday (as of 0800 Thurs.)
+School Day Impact for Tuesday (as of 1750 hrs.
+Mon.)

 Day Off............................100% - Significant snow removal issues could also affect Wed.